mimikgit/cocoapod-MIMIKEdgeClientContentCache/README-Content-Caching-Gateway-Setup-macOS.md

 # Content Caching Gateway Setup for macOS.

+## Prepare The Setup Files
+Download the Content Caching Gateway Setup [zip file](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientContentCache/blob/main/content-caching-gateway-setup-for-macOS.zip)

+Unzip the file somewhere on your macOS system.

+Enter the root directory of the unzipped folder in a terminal window.

+Follow the instructions below.

 ## Starting edgeEngine
 Check if `.edge` or `downloads` folders already exists in the root of the setup folder.
 This would indicate a pre-existing setup as these folders get created the first time you run `start-edge.sh` and cache the first content.
 Delete them if you'd like to start the setup from scratch.
 ```